devopsdays/devopsdays-web/content/events/2018-cairo/program/ahmed-dahab.md

 -  talk about problems that mobile apps developers facing when developing their app for ios & android at the same time.

--  talk about Google Flutter and whatâ€™s unique about it.
+-  talk about Google Flutter and what is unique about it.

 -  talk about how Google Flutter can help developers  & DevOps to build their apps faster.